A cruise & cycle adventure through Thailand

 This morning we start off with a ride through small, narrowing roads that turn to dirt track as we pedal deeper into the forest.
 We’ll end the ride by crossing an epic suspension bridge back to the main roads before a transfer to Hellfire Pass for a museum visit and walk along the ominous pass.

 We’ll take a short transfer to Nam Tok train station, the modern day end of the train line that used to stretch all the way to Myanmar.
 Here we'll enjoy a ride on the Death Railway and experience a piece of WWII history for ourselves.
-After crossing the trestle bridge at Krasae Cave, we transfer back to our ship for another night on the River Kwai.
+After crossing the trestle bridge at Krasae Cave, we transfer back to our barge for another night on the River Kwai.

 After taking in the sites without bikes, non-cyclists can enjoy a cold drink on deck as they take in the passing Thai river life.